edd-ie/Projects/Chess Engine/Building a Chess Engine in C++.md

 3. **Development Tools**:
    - **IDE**: Use Visual Studio, CLion, or Eclipse for efficient coding and debugging.
-   - **Version Control**: Use Git for version control to manage your project’s codebase.
+   - **Version Control**: Use Git for version control to manage the project’s codebase.

 4. **Testing**:
-   - **Unit Tests**: Use a testing framework like Google Test or Catch2 for unit tests to ensure your engine functions correctly.
+   - **Unit Tests**: Use a testing framework like Google Test or Catch2 for unit tests to ensure the engine functions correctly.
-   - **Chess GUI**: Tools like Arena or Cute Chess for testing your engine against others.
+   - **Chess GUI**: Tools like Arena or Cute Chess for testing the engine against others.

 ## Considerations

 - **Performance**: Chess engines require high performance for move generation and search algorithms.
-Optimize your code for speed and efficiency.
+Optimize the code for speed and efficiency.
-- **Scalability**: Ensure your multiplayer system can handle multiple users simultaneously.
+- **Scalability**: Ensure the multiplayer system can handle multiple users simultaneously.
-- **AI Improvements**: Continuously refine your evaluation function and search algorithms to improve your chess bot’s strength.
+- **AI Improvements**: Continuously refine the evaluation function and search algorithms to improve the chess bot’s strength.

 ## Example Code Structure